philipp-baumann/simplerspec/README.md

 # Installation

 The newest version of the package is available on this GitHub repository.
 Note that the package is still under development.
-If you find bugs you are highly welcome to report your issues (write me an [email](mailto:philipp.baumann@usys.ethz.ch) or create an [issue](https://github.com/philipp-baumann/simplerspec/issues)).
+If you find bugs you are highly welcome to report issues (write me an [email](mailto:philipp.baumann@usys.ethz.ch) or create an [issue](https://github.com/philipp-baumann/simplerspec/issues)).
 You can install `simplerspec` using the devtools package.

 ```R
 # Uncomment and run the below line if you have not yet installed